milanofthe/pathsim/docs/source/index.rst

     pip install pathsim

-2. Build and simulate a system unsing blocks and connections:
+2. Build a dynamical system unsing blocks and connections.
+Here we just integrate a cosine:

 .. code-block:: python